Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/home/overview.md

 - **Embedding**: Is also a property of the Document (just shown separately in the diagram for clarity) which is a vector of type `LIST[FLOAT]`.
 - **Search service**: Where indexes specially purposed for Full Text Search and Vector search are created.
 The Search Service allows for efficient querying and retrieval based on both text content and vector embeddings.

-`CouchbaseDocumentStore` requires the vector index to be created manually either by SDK or UI.
+`CouchbaseSearchDocumentStore` requires the vector index to be created manually either by SDK or UI.
 Before writing documents, you should make sure Documents are embedded by one of the provided [embedders](https://docs.haystack.deepset.ai/v2.0/docs/embedders).
 For example, [SentenceTransformersDocumentEmbedder](https://docs.haystack.deepset.ai/v2.0/docs/sentencetransformersdocumentembedder) can be used in the indexing pipeline to calculate document embeddings before writing those to Couchbase.

 ## Installation